apecloud/kubeblocks-labs/iximiuz/kubeblocks-101-99db8bca/index.md

 1. Installed **KubeBlocks** on your Kubernetes cluster (CRDs, Helm repo, and Operator).
 2. Deployed a **MySQL** cluster.
 3. Connected to MySQL within the same cluster.
+4. Managed configuration changes for the MySQL cluster.

 KubeBlocks provides a convenient way to **run any database on Kubernetes** with minimal friction, empowering you to standardize database operations in a cloud-native manner.